bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 ######JSON Response

 Below you find an example of the Hierarchical Entities and their children as JSON output.
 Click "Publish" on the left-hand panel, then click "Update published application".
-1. Set the URL parameter "q" to be your question/utterance, for example, " find news about Paris from 12 July 2014 till 12 August 2015".
+1. Set the URL parameter "q" to be your question/utterance, for example, "Find news about Paris from 12 July 2014 till 12 August 2015".
 2. Hit the "Enter" key or click on the generated URL in the dialog.

+######Using Bing Entities

+Once our app shows a set of news stories, we might want to say something like "Read the second one."
+This will require understanding ordinal words like "first," "second," and so on.
+Rather than specifying these by hand, we can use a pre-built entity model called "Ordinals".
+Click the button for "Prebuilt Entities" and select "Ordinals" from the dropdown menu.

+######Defining Intents and labeling utterances

+Next, we will add two intents to the application.
+At the top left of the screen, you will see an area for intents.
+All applications come with one pre-defined intent, "None".
+This will recognize user statements that have nothing to do with the application, for example if someone says "How far is it to the moon" to our NewsChat system.

+Go ahead and click **+** next to **Intents**.
+You'll see a dialog box appear to add a new intent.
+Enter the intent name of "FindNews", and the example command that triggers the intent as "find news about mars".
+This will look like the screen below.